Global Recession – are we there yet?

-On the graph it is clear that in the US, the EU, and on a global scale, business activity is expected to decline.
+On the graph it is clear that in US, the EU, and on a global scale, business activity is expected to decline.
 The only exception is China, which probably positively assesses the prospects for the development of cooperation with the Russian Federation.

 By the way, do you not find that the trajectory of the index movement resembles the schedule of business cycles (Pic.
 1)?